ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

 STDOUT & STDERR
 -----------------

-Programs can write to two separate output streams, "standard out" (STDOUT), and "standard error" (STDERR).
+Programs can write to two separate output streams, 'standard out' (STDOUT), and 'standard error' (STDERR).
 The former is generally for direct output of a program, while the latter is supposed to be used for reporting problems.
 I've seen some bioinformatics tools use STDERR to report summary statistics about the output, but this is probably bad practice.
 Default behavior in a lot of cases is to dump both STDOUT and STDERR to the screen, unless you specify otherwise.
 In order to nail down what goes where, and record it for posterity:

     bwa mem genome.fa phix.fa 1> aln.sam 2> aln.err
     # the 1st output, STDOUT, goes to 'aln.sam'